Monday, January 13, 2025

 – **Overtime**: Additional production planned beyond regular hours.

-– **Backlog**: Unfulfilled demand deferred to a future period.
+– **Backlog**: Unmet demand deferred to a future period.

-– **Inventory on Hand**: Inventory carried over from one period to the next.
+– **Inventory on Hand**: Stock carried over from previous periods.

 ### Production Planning Process

-Production planning optimizes product design and manufacturing processes, initially developed for traditional manufacturing but now widely applied in software development and delivery.
-This process involves forecasting demand, evaluating production options, selecting the most efficient approach, monitoring progress, and adjusting plans as needed.
-It also accounts for resource availability and market trends to ensure seamless execution.
+Production planning optimizes product design and manufacturing processes to meet customer expectations efficiently.
+Initially used in manufacturing, it is now applied to software development and delivery.
+The process involves forecasting demand, evaluating production options, selecting the best approach, monitoring progress, and adjusting plans as needed.
+It also requires analyzing market trends, resource availability, and potential changes to ensure smooth execution.

 ### Production Planning in the Apparel Supply Chain